zestia/ember-auto-focus/README.md

 2. It compensates for the fact that child modifiers run their installation before parents in the DOM tree, so nesting `{{auto-focus}}` would not work as you might expect. ([Example](https://github.com/zestia/ember-auto-focus/blob/845ea30035aa55fb69164e9eb9001c6fe08fa73b/tests/integration/modifiers/auto-focus-test.js#L100-L114)).

-## Differentiating between user focus and programmatic focus

-Sometimes it's useful to know whether the element that received focus, did so via a user interacting with it, or by _your code_.
+3. It allows you to differentiate between an element that was focused by a user interacting with it, and an element that was focused programmatically.
+Through `element.dataset.programmaticallyFocused`. ([Example](https://github.com/zestia/ember-auto-focus/blob/8ba15763e5b21e5cc7924339dd65521c965ce722/tests/integration/modifiers/auto-focus-test.js#L116-L144))

-This addon sets a temporary data attribute on the element being focused. `element.dataset.programmaticallyFocused` which will be true if focused by this addon, and false if focused by the user using your app.